TES SEN Show

 Suzy has Infantile Refsums Disease, a rare genetic condition which is life limiting and degnerative.
 When Suzy's mother first contacted us, Suzy was attending a day special school and was also accommodated in a local care setting.
 Suzy has partciularly severe and complex needs as explained in more detail in the link below.
 Following a successful appeal to the Special Educational Needs and Disability Tribunal (SEND), Suzy now attends Chailey Heritage School on a 52 week residential basis where her educational and medical needs are addressed in one specialist setting.

 George has an Autistic Spectrum Disorder and attended a day special school from the age of 3.
 He had severe challenging behaviour relating to his condition and frustration given his lack of communication skills.
 He was very difficult to manage at home and in public.
 As he got older, his parents found it more difficult to care for him.
 At the point of transfer to secondary school, the LA continued to argue that George's difficulties could be met in a day special school, however, George's parents felt that his SEN were so severe and complex that he required a residential placement in a specialist ASD school setting for an extended school year.
-Following an appeal to the Special Educational Needs and Disability Tribunal (SEND) George is now placed at a specialist school in Berkshire catering for children with Autistic Spectrum Disorders (ASD) on a 44 week placement where his Special Educational Needs are being fully addressed.
+Following an appeal to the Special Educational Needs and Disability Tribunal (SEND) George is now placed at a specialist school in Berkshire catering for children with Autistic Spectrum Disorders (ASD) on a 52 week placement where his Special Educational Needs are being fully addressed under the terms of his Education Health and Care Plan.